Click photos to expand and view captions

 Forging ahead from the trailblazing efforts of the African-American police officers of 1954, Assistant Chief Clarence Grier joined the Lakeland Police Department in 1963 rising to the rank of Assistant Chief of Police and honorably retiring in 1997.
 Lakeland’s second African-American Assistant Chief of Police was Assistant Chief Charles Thompson who came to Lakeland in 2004 after a long-decorated career in law enforcement from South Florida.
 Assistant Chief Thompson served Lakeland until retiring in 2013.

-The current (as of 2021) highest-ranking African-American officer of the Lakeland Police Department is Captain Marvin Tarver, beginning his service in 1996 and presently assigned as the Commanding Officer of the Support Services Division.
+The current, highest-ranking African-American officer of the Lakeland Police Department is Captain Marvin Tarver, beginning his service in 1996 and presently assigned as the Commanding Officer of the Community Services Division.